JeffersonLab/JANA2/docs/Download.md

 - [See online documentation](https://jeffersonlab.github.io/JANA2/)
 - [See online doxygen documentation](https://jeffersonlab.github.io/JANA2/refcpp/)

+### 2026.01.01

+This patch release fixes a segfault in `JEvent::GetCollection` when responding to an exception.

 ### 2026.01.00

 This release brings a couple of exciting new features along with some important bugfixes.
 The big JFactory/JDatabundle refactoring is